A targeted search for strongly lensed supernovae with the Las Cumbres Observatory

 For the LCOLSS sample, we find an expected yield and $68\%$ Poisson confidence intervals, $N_{SN} = 0.20, [0,2.1] $, $N_{Ia} = 0.08, [0,2.0]$, $N_{CC} = 0.12, [0,2.0]$ of total SNe, Type Ia, and core-collapse SNe respectively.
-Our analysis indicates that the null result of the LCOLSS search is not surprising.
-After correcting the predicted SFRs in the target lensed galaxies, and accounting for the depth achievable with 1-meter class telescopes, we find that the probability of detecting $\geq$ 1 lensed SN per year with this survey design is $<$ 0.20.
-The key improvement for a future targeted SN survey to be successful would be to reach fainter magnitudes with each observation.
+Based on these yield estimates, the null result of this survey is not surprising.
+After correcting the predicted SFRs in the target lensed galaxies, and accounting for the depth achievable with 1-meter class telescopes, we find that the probability of detecting at least one 1 lensed SN per year with this survey design is less than 0.20.
+The key improvement for future targeted SN surveys to be successful would be to reach fainter magnitudes with each observation.
+The predicted detection rates for our survey with a variety of different limiting magnitudes can be seen in Table \ref{tab:Detections}.
 For example, the 8.4-meter Rubin Observatory will reach an r-band $5\sigma$ depth of 24.7 AB mag.
-Observing a similar sample of $\sim 100$ strong-lensing systems, Rubin Observatory will have a $>$ 50\% chance of detecting a lensed SN each year.
-The Rubin Observatory will ultimately observe a larger number of known lensed sources, with 4476 known lensing systems from the masterlens \footnote{http://admin.masterlens.org} catalog within the WFD field.
-Rubin is expected to recover hundreds to thousands (depending on the image separation) of lensed sources over ten years \citep{Oguri2010,goldstein_how_2016}.
-If we assume that the number of detections per source per year for our sample is the same for all the known lenses in the masterlens catalog (this assumes that these lenses have a similar SN rate, redshift and magnification distribution), we would expect 29 detections per year from Rubin for a targeted survey of the $\sim$ 4000 known lenses that will be in the WFD field.
-Over ten years this predicts 290 detections, which is similar to other estimates \citep{goldstein_how_2016,wojtak_magnified_2019}.
-This estimate will have a high uncertainty as we are making assumptions about the properties of the sample.
-A more accurate estimate would require additional information for the source galaxies, such as the star formation rates, redshifts and the magnification of the lensing system.
-This information is not generally available for these sources, so we estimate that they have similar properties to the LCOLSS sample.
+Observing a similar sample of $\sim 100$ strong lensing systems, Rubin Observatory will have an approximately $50\%$ chance of detecting a lensed SN each year from that sample.
+Access to the i and z band filters with Rubin may also help to improve the detection rate of glSNe \citep{Goldstein2019}.